 By default, the Developer Options are hidden.
-To un-hide the developer options, swipe down from the status bar and then touch \$\$.
+To un-hide the developer options, swipe down from the Status bar to open the Quick Access panel and then touch \$.

-Touch () About device.
+Touch System > About device.
 Scroll down to Build number.
 Tap Build number seven times until You are now a developer appears.

-Touch $\langle \mathbf{v} \rangle \langle \mathbf{v} \rangle$ Developer options.
+Touch System > Developer options.
 Slide the switch to the ON position to enable developer options.